desertwitch/treeball/README.md

 An important step in recovering from catastrophic data loss is knowing what you had in the first place.

 `treeball` is a command-line utility for preserving directory trees as compressed archives, **replacing all files with zero-byte placeholders**.
-This creates lightweight, navigable tarballs that are portable, inspectable, and diffable - without scrolling through endless `tree`-style textual lists ever again.
+This creates lightweight, navigable tarballs that are portable, inspectable, and diffable.

 ### RATIONALE